 Students need to meet all course prerequisites and may be subject to course fees, textbooks, and parking fees.
 Students are also limited to 7 credits of general education objective courses a semester.
-Before a student can register for classes they must be admitted to the Early College Program, submit an ECP On-Campus Liability Waiver, and register at least two-weeks prior to the start of the course.
+Before a student can register for classes they must be admitted to the Early College Program, submit an On Campus Liability Waiver, and register at least two-weeks prior to the start of the course.

 Admission to the Early College Program

 All high school students who are interested in taking dual credit courses through Idaho State University must be admitted to the Early College Program before they can register for classes.
 In order to be admitted students must submit an online application and a permission form.
 Students only need to apply and submit a permission form the first time they take dual credit courses from ISU.

 How to Apply to the Early College Program

 - Go to www.isu.edu/apply and select the "Early College" Apply button